Grieg Seafood ASA

 Type of Target

-The company has committed to a science-based target to reduce absolute Scope 1, 2, and 3 GHG emissions by 35% by 2030 and 100% by 2050 from 2018 as the base year.
-In FY2022, the Scope 3 emissions of the group are reported to be 348 930 tons CO2e, which represents 91.9% of the total group emissions of 379 374 tons CO2e.
-Therefore, according to the SBTi, the company is required to include Scope 3 emissions in the science-based target.
+The company has set a science-based target to reduce absolute Scope 1, 2, and 3 greenhouse gas emissions by 35% by 2030 and 100% by 2050, using 2018 as the base year.
+In FY2023, Scope 3 emissions were 382,093 tons CO2e, comprising 92.43% of total emissions of 413,342 tons CO2e.
+As required by the Science Based Targets initiative (SBTi), Scope 3 emissions are included in the target.
+These emissions are mainly associated with fish feed and the transportation of salmon to markets.

 0/0